-Ana Ballesteros Pena, PhD is a sociologist and a political scientist.
-She is a Marie Curie Postdoctoral Research Fellow at the University of A Coruña (Spain).
-Her current research analyzes immigration detention systems in Canada and Spain, specifically focusing on the post-detention period and the alternatives to detention.
-Her PhD (2017, University of Barcelona, Spain) examined female incarceration in the Spanish penitentiary system with a particular attention to gender equality policies and new prison programs.
-She is member of Ecrim Research Group, Border Criminologies international network and Associate Researcher to the research team on Rights, Policy and Justice, RG2: Citizenship, Work and Technology, CICS.NOVA, Faculty of Social Sciences and Humanities of the Universidade Nova de Lisboa (FCSH-UNOVA).
-She has been visiting researcher at Oxford University and the University of Toronto.
-She has published in Punishment and Society and Critical Criminology, among others.
-Her research interests are punishment and social control; gender, migration and border control; prisons and immigration detention; and the feminist policy analysis of penitentiary and immigration detention policies.
-She has been a consultant for the European Union and international organizations such as the Conference of Ministers of Justice of Ibero-American Countries (COMJIB) on projects related to gender and prison systems.
-She has also participated in contracts with Spanish administrations (Institut Catalá de les Dones, Catalonia; Madrid City Council, etc.) on gender equality and gender-based violence.
+Sociologist and political scientist, Ana Ballesteros Pena is a Marie Curie postdoctoral researcher (UNA4CAREER-COFUND) where she leads the GEIPP research project Gender Equality and Intersectionality in prison policies: a multi-governed analysis (2023-2025).
+Previously, she received a postdoctoral Talento grant from the Comunidad de Madrid at the same university.
+Between 2018 and 2021 she was a Marie Curie postdoctoral researcher at the Universidade da Coruña and at the University of Toronto with the project “Governmigration” (Governing irregular immigration through detention: discourses and practices from an interdisciplinary approach) which analyses migrant detention systems in Canada and Spain.
+Her thesis (2017, University of Barcelona) analysed women’s imprisonment in the Spanish prison system with a particular focus on gender equality policies and new prison programmes.
+She is part of the research group Ecrim, the International Border Criminologies Network and associate researcher of the group Direitos, Políticas e Justiça, RG2 Cidadania, Trabalho e Tecnologia, Faculty of Social Sciences and Humanities, Universidade Nova de Lisboa (FCSH-UNOVA).
+She has published in Punishment and Society, Theoretical Criminology, European Journal of Politics and Gender and Women’s Studies International Forum, among others.
+She has also carried out research stays at Oxford University and the University of Toronto.
+Her research interests are punishment and social control; migration and border control; prisons and migrant detention; and feminist political analysis of prison and immigration detention policies.
+She has been a consultant for the European Union and international organisations such as the Conference of Ministers of Justice of Ibero-American Countries (COMJIB) on projects on gender and prison systems.
+She has also participated in contracts with Spanish administrations (Institut Catalá de les Dones, Catalonia; Madrid City Council, etc.) on gender equality and gender violence.